hpca-uji/PyDTNN/CONTRIBUTING.md

 - If a test to compare some layers' outputs of different models is being implemented, it is necessary to ensure the copy of those outputs before executing the following layer, due there are some layers that operate with their input inplace.
 - Don't use `np.ndarray()` to create numpy's array, use a explicit initializer (like `np.zeros()`, `np.ones()`, `np.arange()` or `np.empty()`).
 - Don't use `np.transpose(ary, format)` with a magic number, use `format_tranpose(ary, src, dst)` to provide an explicit format.
+- The variants of the 2D convolutional layer must be in `conv_2d_variants`.
+If that is changed, it is necessary to reflect this changes in the Conv2D's variable `backend_module_name` and in every backend' variant folder.

 # Knowledge
 - `enable_gpu` changes the backed from CPU to GPU.